Antipope John XXIII: Election to the papacy

 Alexander suddenly died while he was with Cardinal Baldassare Cossa at Bologna on the night of 3–4 May 1410.
 On 25 May 1410, Cossa was consecrated a pope taking the name John XXIII.
 He had become an ordained bishop only one day earlier.
 John XXIII was acknowledged as pope by France, England, Bohemia, Portugal, parts of the Holy Roman Empire, and numerous Northern Italian city states, including Florence and Venice and the Patriarchate of Aquileia; and in the beginning and in 1411–1413 by Hungary and Poland.
-However, the Avignon Pope Benedict XIII was regarded as pope by the Kingdoms of Aragon, Castile, Sicily and Scotland.
+However, the Avignon Pope Benedict XIII was regarded as pope by the crowns of Kingdoms of Aragon and Castile, and the kingdoms of Sicily and Scotland.
 Gregory XII was still favored by Ladislaus of Naples, Carlo I Malatesta, the princes of Bavaria, Louis III, Elector Palatine, and parts of Germany and Poland.
 John XXIII made the Medici Bank the bank of the papacy, contributing considerably to the family's wealth and prestige.

 The main enemy of John was Ladislaus of Naples, who protected Gregory XII in Rome.
 Following his election as pope, John spent a year in Bologna and then joined forces with Louis II of Anjou to march against Ladislaus.
 An initial victory proved short-lived and Ladislaus retook Rome in May 1413, forcing John to flee to Florence.
 In Florence he met Sigismund, King of the Romans.
 Sigismund wanted to end the schism and urged John to call a general council.
 John did so with hesitation, at first trying to have the council held in Italy (rather than in a German Imperial City, as Sigismund wanted).
 The Council of Constance was convened on 30 October 1414.
 During the third session, rival Pope Gregory XII authorized the council as well.
 The council resolved that all three popes should abdicate and a new pope be elected.